kurniasuryab13/kurniasuryab13/README.md

 👋 Hello and welcome to my GitHub Profile!

 I'm **Kurnia Surya**, a Data Analyst who love transforming raw data into impactful insights and build a strong data pipeline.
-I've been trained by Hacktiv8's program called Comprehensive Data Analyst, achieving Honors Title with a Final Grade 95.32%, and work by experience in government agency at East Java Goverment.
+I've been trained by Hacktiv8's program called Comprehensive Data Analyst, and achieve Honors Title with a Final Grade 95.32%, and work by experience in government agency at East Java Goverment.
 I specialize in building visualizations and extracting insights from raw data, helping clients fully understand their data and make data driven decisions.

 ---